|Andrew J. Lovingerfirstname.lastname@example.org||(703) 292-4933|

 All proposals submitted to this Program that are not governed by another solicitation (such as CAREER) must be submitted to the solicitation: Division of Materials Research-Topical Materials Research Programs (DMR-TMRP), NSF 17-580.

 The DMR Polymers Program supports fundamental research and education on polymeric materials and polymer science.
 The Program portfolio is mainly experimental and highly diverse, integrating materials science, chemistry, physics, and other related disciplines.
 While interdisciplinarity is stressed, a central goal includes developing and advancing the foundations of polymer science across the wide horizon of the polymer field through innovative research and education projects.
 Polymers are studied from the molecular level through the nano-to-macro continuum using fundamental materials-focused scientific approaches.
 Such approaches are experimental but may also partly integrate theoretical, modeling, or computational aspects.
 Broad areas addressed include materials design and preparation, characterization, phase behavior, structure, morphology, and properties.
 Particular focus is on transformative approaches to novel materials with superior properties, on advancing polymer fundamentals and optimizing structure-property relationships, as well as on basic polymer research addressing major societal challenges.
+Within the context of societal challenges, proposals offering fundamental polymer-science approaches toward sustainable materials or addressing the environmental burden of plastics are especially welcome.
 High-quality proposals that integrate innovative research with education and other broader impacts are invited.
 Projects focused on processing, manufacturing, transport, engineering, devices, or applications of polymers are generally more suitable for programs in the NSF Engineering Directorate.